 Cut and Paste is used to move a selected text from one place to another.
 To move the selected text, follow the given steps:

-Step 2: Right click on text to open right click shortcut menu->select Cut option.
+- Step 1: Select the text. - Step 2: Right click on text to open right click shortcut menu->select Cut option.

 Press Ctrl+X.